A DIY Cymatics Display

 There should only be a pinch of powder such as salt placed on the sounder to see the effect.
 The sound should be adjusted whilst watching the surface to see how it responds.
 Make sure the sounder is as level as possible otherwise the powder will slide off before any patterns are formed.

 You may notice that a certain frequencies the powder will jump into the air quite suddenly, destroying any patterns.
-This occurs due to resonance, and turing down the volume should allow you to form patterns at the resonant frequencies.
+This occurs due to resonance, and turning down the volume should allow you to form patterns at the resonant frequencies.

 Liquids will form patterns with a very high resolution.
 High audio frequencies can create very fine pattern, barley visible to the naked eye.
 A laser beam, reflected by the vibrating surface can be used to magnify the effect.
 The reflected laser beam can produce an image on a screen, which will represent the vibrating surface.